Nafeij/kbclone/README.md

 ## Notice

 This application uses persistent cookies (distant expiration date) to save your user info, settings and statistics.
-Please created an exception in your browser allowing the site to set persistent cookies if you wish to save said data.
+Please create an exception in your browser settings for this site if you wish to experience these features.

 ## Attributions